Living Greek in Greece: Euripides' Medea

 ADMISSIONS PROCESS

-This program welcomes students of all levels of Ancient Greek, from beginners through highly experienced hellenists.
+Participants should know the basics of Greek grammar.
+This usually means at least one year of studying Ancient Greek at the college-level.
 No experience speaking Greek is required, but experienced Greek speakers are also encouraged to apply.
 Paideia alumni and Nexus members are particularly encouraged to apply.
 Participants must be 18 years or older.
 Students under the age of 18 should consider Living Greek in Greece High School.
-The ideal group will be varied and complementary, able to help one another learn by playing to each other’s talents and interests.

-An application must be received by March 1, 2023 to be guaranteed full consideration.
+An application must be received by March 1, 2025 to be guaranteed full consideration.
+We will notify all applicants of the results approximately 3 weeks after this date.
 Applications received after this deadline can only be considered on a rolling basis depending on availability.

 CLASSROOM